joao-lucas-dev/github-search/README.md

 ## 💻 Project

-This is a study project about animations with layout of C6 Bank :books:
+This is a study project about search devs profile of GitHub :books:

 ## :camera: Images